Worship is Weird

 Let’s face it.
 When we worship, we are out of our league.

 God is HOLY.
 God is PERFECT.
 And God demands no less of those who approach Him.
 Do you FEEL up to His Standard?
-No?
 How dare you approach God?!
-King of Kings, Lord of Lords…
+King of Kings, Lord of Lords, omnipotent, omnipresent…

 FALLEN, SINFUL PEOPLE DO NOT GET CLOSE TO GOD!

 22 In my mind, I am happy with God’s law.
 23 But I see another law working in my body, which makes war against the law that my mind accepts.
 That other law working in my body is the law of sin, and it makes me its prisoner.
 24 What a miserable man I am!
 Who will save me from this body that brings me death?
 25 I thank God for saving me through Jesus Christ our Lord!
-(Romans 7 The New Century Version)
+(Romans 7:22-25 NCV)

 FALLEN PEOPLE can’t worship the living God, but SAVED PEOPLE CAN!

 When we worship, we must never forget that we are ONLY able to do so because of the Blood of Jesus Christ.
-ONLY.
+ONLY by the Blood.

-Not only is Worship a Holy Activity and Heavenly Activity for which humans are not naturally suited, it is also a (4) ROYAL activity unsuited for untrained, common men & women/laypeople.
+Not only is Worship a Holy Activity and Heavenly Activity for which humans are not naturally suited, it is also a professional activity unsuited for untrained, common men & women/laypeople.

 Even today, many think that worship is only for the theologically trained, and to some extent they are correct.
 The BLOOD gives us access, but we must not trample that grace underfoot in an unworthy manner.
 Thus the role of a worshiper (especially one who leads worship) must not be taken for granted.
-I tremble when I must stand before people as God’s spokesman—a little of this awe and fear is a healthy thing for you too!
+I tremble when I must stand before people as God’s spokesman, and a little of this awe and fear is a healthy thing for anyone who gets to stand on this podium!

-You don’t just waltz into a king’s presence or the audience with a President—unless, perhaps, he is your daddy . . . and there lies the key to this aspect of the impossibility of worship!
-The Holy Spirit invites us to worship the Father, and even to call him "Abba/Daddy."
-But even a child knows it is best to wash his hands before going to see his Daddy the King.
+You don’t just waltz into a king’s presence or into an audience with a President—unless, perhaps, he is your daddy—and there lies the positive side to this aspect of the impossibility of worship!
+The Holy Spirit invites US to worship the Father, and even to call him “Abba/Daddy”—and when we thus approach with the boldness and innocence of a son or daughter, even the angels marvel.
+BUT even a child knows it is best to wash his hands before going to see his Daddy the King.

-1 Tim 2:8 8I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting; 9in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, 10but, which is proper for women professing godliness, with good works.
-NKJV
+8I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness—with good works.”
+(1 Tim 2:8-10 ESV)

-So, since worship is a "royal" activity, only suited for professionals, it is important that we enter God’s presence in the way HE expects—with clean hands and a clean heart, realizing that this is our Daddy who bids us to come, but also realizing that He is our GOD.
+Since worship is a “royal” activity, only suited for professionals (and relatives), it is important that we enter the Divine Presence in the way God expects—with clean hands and a clean heart, with modesty and self-control, realizing that this is our Daddy who bids us to come, but also realizing that He is our GOD.

 Biblical worship is full of extremes that people find it impossible to balance